Rukasu2024/chtime/README.md

 - !chend <name>      - ends the timer for a certain boss
 - !chrestart <name>  - restarts timer for a certain boss

-- !chinfo            - print the usage information
+- !chinfo            - command list